gbmhunter/blog/content/electronics/components/op-amps/_index.md

 ## Negative Impedance Converters (NICs)

+### What Is A NIC?

+A _negative impedance converter_ (NIC) is a clever op-amp circuit which creates negative impedance (you might be wondering what negative impedance actually is, more on this later).
+A NIC can be constructed from an op-amp and a few passive components as shown in the following schematic:

 {{% img src="negative-impedance-converter-nic.svg" width="500px" caption="Schematic of a negative impedance converter (NIC) created from an op-amp and a few passive components." %}}

 Typically the two resistances are the same (`\(R1 = R2\)`), and then the input impedance `\(Z_{IN}\)` is: